martinj2-dot/CSC493-Capstone/README.md

 - Scott Heggen and Brian Ramsay for inspiring a passion for programming.
 - Zach Neill for his knowledge of Spring and Angular web development help.
+- Deanna Wilborne for creating a stimulating learning environment during the Fall 2022 Semester

 ## Licenses
 [Logo License](/Files/license.pdf)